diversen/sphinx/README.md

 It should be quite easy to implement the sphinx search with any other modules.
-You should just add a new index for every module, e.g. you have made a forum

-module name is forum, and index name should also be forum.
+You should just add a new index for every module, e.g. you have made a forum module name is forum, and index name should also be forum.
 Add this to sphinx.conf, with a correct index query and it should work just fine.
+In order for this to work you will need to specify a way that the forum posts will be displayed.
+You do this by adding a static method like this:

+    public static function sphinxHit ($id){}
+    // $id e.g. id of forum post, echo some html

 ### Cron like this: